emberjs/rfcs/text/1027-ember-data-schema-service.md

 ### Derivations

-Derivations are functions which injest the record their associated field is defined on, the config for that field, and produce a value as a new field.
+Derivations are functions which ingest the record their associated field is defined on, the config for that field, and produce a value as a new field.

 ```ts